 Doctoral students may participate, after having informed the Course Board, to the ESA Rexus/Bexus Programs or other similar students' University projects, as this activity is extremely educational.
-In this case, doctoral students acquire 6 ECTS credits, which can be used as an alternative or complement to other interdisciplinary activity.
+In this case, doctoral students may acquire up to 6 ECTS credits depending on the dedicated time, which can be used as an alternative or complement to other interdisciplinary activity.